Built by an attorney who reads the fine print for a living

 Where the data comes from

-- Hail history:NOAA's Severe Weather Data Inventory (radar hail signatures since 2011) and MRMS MESH (maximum estimated hail size), the same radar products insurers and meteorologists use.
+- Hail history:NOAA's Severe Weather Data Inventory (radar hail signatures since 2011) and MRMS MESH (maximum estimated hail size), both public federal radar products.
 Refreshed automatically after every storm.

 - Contractor licenses:the Minnesota Department of Labor and Industry's public license export, downloaded nightly, plus building permit records from city open-data portals.